 - To their career development – talk about their career aspirations.
 Begin to build the basis for career mapping that can be further developed during upcoming performance evaluations.

 - To their feedback—let them know their feedback matters.
 Include polls and surveys as part of the onboarding to gather their thoughts on what went well and what suggestions they may have for improvement.
-Taking action on their feedback helps them see that their feedback matters.
+Acting on their feedback helps them see that their feedback matters.

 Regularly Conduct Stay Interviews

+At GreatAmerica, we’ve implemented Stay Interviews to enhance our retention efforts and provide another layer of defense amidst The Great Resignation.
 A stay interview is a purposeful conversation to find out what is important to the employee and how your organization can engage and motivate them.
 It’s not another meeting or an informal chat in the breakroom.
 It’s not part of the performance appraisal process.
-It is a planned conversation to find out why they work for you, what drives them to come into work each day, what motivates them to build a career with you and even what may cause them to leave.
-Stay interviews are powerful tools to help you retain talent.
+It is a planned conversation to find out why they work for you, what drives them to come to work each day, what motivates them to build a career with you and even what may cause them to leave.

 - Builds trust and increases communication